IonutArhire/Numerical-Calculus/H1/README.md

-- Computing the precision of the environment
+- Ex.1: Computing the precision of the environment
+- Ex.2: Testing associativity
-- Strassen's matrix multiplication
+- Ex.3: Strassen's matrix multiplication